Lack motivation? Try this summer workout playlist, backed by science

 How I figured out how to motivate myself and othersApril 17, 201803:18

 No wonder people think SoulCycle is such a great workout.
-The rhythm, or beats per minute (bpm) of the song you choose almost literally fuels your routine — but to a point.
+The rhythm, or beats per minute (BPM) of the song you choose almost literally fuels your routine — but to a point.
 “Everyone assumes, the harder you work out, the faster the music should be.
 But I found there to be a ceiling effect at around 140 beats per minute.
 If you speed music up beyond that while you're working harder and harder, there’s no associated benefit,” says Karageorghis.
-“One reason is that most recorded music is around 105 and 135 BPM, so we develop a familiarity towards that, and there can be a negative static response to music faster than 140.”
+“One reason is that most recorded music is around 105 to 135 BPM, so we develop a familiarity towards that, and there can be a negative aesthetic response to music faster than 140 BPM.”

 What’s more, music literally mutes your sense of fatigue during and after you work out.
 “When music is playing, the regions of the brain that are responsible for communicating fatigue are somewhat inhibited,” he says.
 “This might explain why, when people exercise and listen to music, they experience such a reduction in perceived exertion and an elevation in our mood.”

-During one of his studies using fMRI (functional magnetic resonance imaging) to measure brain activity, Karageorghis noticed how clusters of neurons in the brain fire in response to music during exercise.
-Though each cluster of neurons fired less frequently and with less frequency, they’d fire with greater amplitude.
+During one of his studies using electroencephalography (EEG) to measure electrical activity in the brain, Karageorghis noticed how clusters of neurons in the brain fire in response to music during exercise.
+Though each cluster of neurons fired with a slightly slower frequency, they’d fire with greater amplitude.
 “It seems that when we're working out with music, neurologically, there is less conscious effort required to produce whatever motor pattern you’re engaged in, be it running, cycling, swimming, walking, or whatever,” he says.

 This feeds into Karageorghis’ theory: “Owing to a psychological phenomenon known as the ‘affective memory,’ which is how we remember feeling, we're more likely to stick to an exercise routine if we remember it as positive,” he says.
 “Similarly, there's another phenomenon called ‘affective forecasting,’ which is how we predict we're going to feel.
 This is an approach that I've been testing systematically to see whether making the exercise experience more pleasurable is likely to result in people adhering to exercise regimens, and benefiting from habitual physical activity.”

-Note: CORRECTION (July 29, 2019, 4:51 p.m.
-ET): A previous version of this article misstated the gain of efficiency when exercising with music.
-It is 6 to 7 percent, not 67 percent.